hannesfrank/remnote-schedule/README.md

 - `x` as start time to indicate that it should start right when the previous ended
 - `+MM`/`+HMM` as a end time to indicate that the time block lasts `MM` minutes / `H` hours and `MM` minutes. **Note:** This parses `+120` as 1 hour 20 minutes, not 2 hours.

+To refresh the graph click the reload icon in the top right or enable auto-reloading (see [Additional Settings](#additional-settings)).

 ### Tips

 - Use <kbd>Alt</kbd> + <kbd>Up</kbd>/<kbd>Down</kbd> to swap tasks of the form `x,+30`.